 I maintain a portfolio of research projects that combine themes from human ecology, infectious disease dynamics, social network analysis, and biodemography.
 A very incomplete sampling of this portfolio can be found below.

-I teach a variety of classes in the Department of Anthropology, some of which are cross-listed in Human Biology.
+I teach a variety of classes in the Department of Earth Systems Sciences, some of which are cross-listed in Human Biology.
 I have collected here course descriptions as they appear in the Stanford Bulletin, some other contextual material where appropriate, syllabi, and some other assorted hand-outs.

 In addition to my Stanford teaching, I co-organize a summer workshop on formal demography that draws mostly Ph.D. students from NICHD-supported population centers throughout